schen13/Pintourist/README.md

 ## Technologies

-Ruby on Rails/PostgreSQL: Due to the small scale of the project, the ease of use allowed for a simple RESTful API and CRUD route implementation.
+Ruby on Rails/PostgreSQL: Due to the project's smaller scale, Rails' ease of use allowed for a simple RESTful API and CRUD route implementation.

 React/Redux: Promoted seamless navigation through the app with descriptive pathnames.
 A normalized Redux state facilitated smooth modal tracking and extraction of relevant data based on the current path (e.g. username, board name).